actuallymentor/battery/README.md

   battery charge LEVEL
     LEVEL: percentage to charge to, charging is disabled when percentage is reached.

+  battery maintain LEVEL
+    LEVEL: percentage under which to charge, and above which to disable charging.

   battery visudo
     instructions on how to make which utility exempt from sudo